johannesvollmer/id-vec/README.md

 Each node would store the indices of their connected nodes, instead of a direct reference to them.
-This however requires all operations on Nodes to access the vector, which could feel quite un-ergonomic.
+This however requires all operations on Nodes to access the vector, which could feel quite unergonomic.
+Nevertheless, this approach appears the most idiomatic and safe to me.

-## Give me more information
+This library aims to simplify the index-based approach by introducing ids, which are essentially type-safe indices.
+The safety is achieved by allowing only `Id<T>`s and not any unsigned number as index for a vector.

+## Architecture

 This project has two core structs: the map itself, and the id.
-The id is just a newtype wrapping and index, but is has a type parameter to improve type safety for indices.
+The id is just a newtype wrapping and index, but it has a type parameter to improve type safety for indices.
+The map internally is a vector, but it reuses deleted slots.